cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 This ciphersuite uses edwards448 for the Group and SHAKE256 for the Hash function `H` meant to produce signatures indistinguishable from Ed448 as specified in {{!RFC8032}}.
-The value of the contextString parameter is empty.
+The value of the contextString parameter is "FROST-ED448-SHAKE256-v8".

 - Group: edwards448 {{!RFC8032}}
   - Order: 2^446 - 13818066809895115352007386748515426880336692474882178609894547503885